 Blood tests involve taking a sample of the mother’s blood and testing it for markers (such as hormone levels).
 This can give information about the risks of certain conditions.

 Find out more about pregnancy scans and screening in Foetal screening in pregnancy.

 Diagnostic tests are used to find out whether or not your baby actually has a particular condition, such as Down’s Syndrome.
 The results from a diagnostic test will tell you if your baby does have a specific condition.
 Apart from the detailed ultrasound scan, diagnostic tests can affect your baby as they are ‘invasive’ and carry a small risk of miscarriage.

-In November 2016, following a clinical recommendation by the UK National Screening Committee, a non-invasive prenatal test for Down’s, Edwards’ and Patau’s syndromes, was approved.
+In November 2016, following a clinical recommendation by the UK National Screening Committee, a non-invasive prenatal test (NIPT) for Down’s, Edwards’ and Patau’s syndromes, was approved.